-Option Central Low benefit High benefit Weighted NPV Refurbish Line 8 1.07 -2.76 6.04 1.35
+Option Central Low benefit High benefit Weighted NPV Option 1 3.80 -1.12 10.54 4.26

-While the estimated net market benefits are marginally negative under the low benefit scenario, TransGrid notes that this scenario is comprised of extreme combinations of assumptions designed to investigate a reasonable lower bound on the expected net market benefits.
+While the estimated net market benefits are marginally negative under the low benefit scenario, TransGrid notes that this scenario is comprised of an extreme combination of assumptions designed to investigate a reasonable lower bound on the expected net market benefits (as outlined in Table E.1 above).

-As set out in this PSCR, the failure rates estimate and the consequent costs of associated bushfires for all scenarios, has been assumed to be constant, going forward.
-Although this approach is considered to be extreme and unrealistic by TransGrid (in reality, failure rates and expected costs would increase going forward if nothing is done, due to further asset deterioration), it has been adopted as a proportionate approach for this RIT-T and does not change the outcome of the RIT-T in terms of the identified preferred option.
+As set out in this PSCR, the approach taken to estimating failure rates, and consequent costs of associated bushfires for all scenarios, has been assumed to be constant going forward.
+This approach is considered extremely conservative and unrealistic by TransGrid (as, in reality, failure rates and expected costs would increase going forward if nothing is done as the assets further deteriorate) but has been adopted as a proportionate approach for this RIT-T (in particular, estimating escalating failure rates to a higher degree of detail is an extensive and time consuming exercise and will not change the outcome of the RIT-T in terms of the identified preferred option).